 Gel – A transparent colored filter that is applied to the front of a light to manipulate the color output.

-House Power – Using the location’s power as opposed to power supplied by the electrics generator.
+House Power – Using the location’s power as opposed to power supplied by the electric generator.
 Always good to check with the electrics department that it’s okay to plug into house power.

 Key Grip – The head of the grip department.